Stephen P. A. Brown

-Stephen P. A. Brown is a professor of economics at the University of Nevada, Las Vegas.
-He is also a University Fellow at Resources for the Future and Senior Editor of the international academic journal Energy Policy.
-An internationally recognized scholar for his work in energy economics, Dr. Brown has conducted economic research and analysis in such areas as energy, environment, natural resources, climate policy, public finance, macroeconomics and regional economic growth.
-His current research includes oil and energy security, the aggregate economic effects of world oil supply disruptions, fossil fuel subsidies and the role of public policy in a market economy.
+Stephen P. A. Brown was a professor of economics at the University of Nevada, Las Vegas.
+He was also a University Fellow at Resources for the Future and Senior Editor of the international academic journal Energy Policy.
+An internationally recognized scholar for his work in energy economics, Dr. Brown conducted economic research and analysis in such areas as energy, environment, natural resources, climate policy, public finance, macroeconomics and regional economic growth.

 Prior to joining the University of Nevada, Las Vegas, Dr. Brown was nonresident fellow and co-director of the Center for Energy Economics and Policy at Resources for the Future.
 From 1981 through 2008, Dr. Brown pursued economic research and analysis at the Federal Reserve Bank of Dallas.
 While at the Dallas Fed, he created and directed the regional economics group and later created and directed the energy and microeconomic policy group.
 He also managed the Dallas Fed publications, The Southwest Economy and Economic and Financial Review.

-Dr. Brown is on the advisory board for the journal Energy Economics, a regular participant in meetings of the Stanford Energy Modeling Forum, and previously served on the American Statistical Association's advisory board for the U.S. Energy Information Administration.
-In addition to UNLV, he also has taught at Arizona State University, the University of Colorado–Denver, Southern Methodist University, and Tulane University.
+Dr. Brown was on the advisory board for the journal Energy Economics, a regular participant in meetings of the Stanford Energy Modeling Forum, and previously served on the American Statistical Association's advisory board for the US Energy Information Administration.
+In addition to UNLV, he also taught at Arizona State University, the University of Colorado–Denver, Southern Methodist University, and Tulane University.

 - PhD in economics, University of Maryland, 1979